What Contracts do I Need to Use if I Want to DO Property Sourcing Correctly?

 Likewise, when dealing with investors you should use contracts.
-We typically use a fee agreement outlining the terms around the sale.
-Again, we include a template for one of these for free as part of our training course.
-If you don’t have access to this document I’d recommend speaking to a solicitor.
+We typically use a fee agreement outlining the terms around the sale so everyone is aware of the specifics of the deal.

 Having an option agreement between yourself and the seller and a fee agreement between yourself and the buyer will help you to strengthen those property deals; will ensure you get paid, ensure that the seller understands what the terms of the resale are...
 In short, will make everything a lot more straightforward.
 Estate agents have these agreements in place with their clients and it's good practice to have one as a property sourcer, as well.

 Agreeing On Access to the Property

 Finally, Frank, just to touch on your comment about able to take builders to the property or visit yourself to take photos...
 You can put something in the contract that gives you property access (with a notice period) if you wish but what I'd recommend is that this is something you should be able to agree on with the seller without having to make it contractual.
 You're on the same side, after all.
 They want to sell their property and you want to find someone to buy it.
 You can assume that they're likely to understand that there will be certain requirements.